MoonMaker/poloniexlendingbot/docs/configuration.rst

 With this option you can create a blacklist of currencies, which you don't want to use at all.

-- ``blacklistCurrencies`` is a list of currencies you would like to be avoid.
+- ``blacklistCurrencies`` is a list of currencies you would like to be avoided.

     - Default value: Commented out
     - Format: ``BTC,BTS,CLAM,DOGE,DASH,LTC,MAID,XMR,XRP,ETH,FCT``